Skip to content

 Children develop their fine motor skills by removing each section of the sand art card using a toothpick and then get to express their creativity by choosing which colour sand they will use to cover each section of the picture sheet.

-SilverStarCrafts stock 10+ authentic indigenous sand art card designs (some of which can be viewed below) which can be purchased separately or in a pack with coloured sand, the Indigenous Sand Art Pack is one of the most popular items in our store and many of our customers use this activity every year as an activity and a teaching aid to discuss Indigenous dreamtime stories and native animals.
+SilverStarCrafts stock 10+ Australian Native Animal sand art card designs (some of which can be viewed below) which can be purchased separately or in a pack with coloured sand, the Australian Native Animal Sand Art Pack is one of the most popular items in our store and many of our customers use this activity every year as an activity and a teaching aid to discuss Indigenous dreamtime stories and native animals.

 Nature Walk and Collage